Celeo/celeo.github.io/source/_posts/IRC-part-2.md

 - irc
 ---

-In which I just discovered that RFC 2812 updates 1459 and the response format I've been playing with are wrong.
+In which I just discovered that RFC 2812 updates 1459 and the response format I've been playing with is wrong.

 <!-- more -->